Stone space partitions indexed by a poset: -partitions: definitions, examples and basic properties

-For good, semi-trim and non-complete trim $P$-partitions of $W$, if $X_{Q}$ is closed, then $Q$ is a lower subset of $P$ and if $X_{Q}$ is open, then $Q$ is an upper subset of $P$, but the converse is not in general true --- e.g.\ see Example~\ref{Good example}.
-However, for a good or complete semi-trim partition, if $Q$ is a lower set and has a finite subset $F$ such that $Q=\{q\in P\mid q\leqslant f,\text{ some \ensuremath{f\in F\}}}$, then $X_{Q}$ is closed.
+For $P$-partitions of $W$, if $X_{Q}$ is closed, then $Q$ is a lower subset of $P$ and if $X_{Q}$ is open, then $Q$ is an upper subset of $P$, but the converse is not in general true --- e.g.\ see Example~\ref{Good example}.
+However, for a complete $P$-partition, if $Q$ is a lower set and has a finite ceiling, then $X_{Q}$ is closed.